 The first tip is where to buy.
 Many may think that investing in a neighborhood with lots of rental properties is a good idea.
 After all, most of the homes are rented out so it must be working.
 On the other hand, a rental property surrounded by other rental properties means there’s lots of competition out there for the same tenants.
 How does one compete?
 You can lower the rent, but that may not work out too well.
-Low rent means the property turns into a monthly expense and not a cash cow.
+Low rent means the property turns into a monthly expense and not a positive cash flow.

 Instead, try to find a property in a predominantly owner-occupied neighborhood.
-It’s no secret that owners treat their properties better than someone on a six month lease.
+It’s no secret that owners treat their properties better than someone on a six-month lease.
 This can also mean the entire neighborhood is kept up with manicured lawns, nice frontage and great curb appeal.
 Try to find a rental property in one of these areas.
 You’ll be able to charge more in rent without having to compete with other landlords.

-The second is to determine the current market rent for the area as well as longer term demographics.
+The second is to determine the current market rent for the area as well as longer-term demographics.
 You can search for rental properties in an area you’re interested in and see what is being charged for rent each month.
 Or, you can find a property currently listed for rent and see what the monthly rent would be.
 Current rental listings will give you a better idea of market rent compared to a home that has been rented out for a year or so.

 The third tip is to identify a home located in a blue-ribbon school district.
 Homes located in a highly regarded school district increase in value over time.
 Good schools are one of the most sought-after requirements for buyers and renters.
-This means there will be a greater demand for a rental property which would then lead to higher rents compared to homes where the public school system is rated as “average” or even “good.”
+This means there will be greater demand for a rental property which would then lead to higher rents compared to homes where the public school system is rated as “average” or even “good.”
 You want a rental property in a superior school district.
-For families the buy a home based upon schools, that can also mean when those kids graduate there will be another tenant down the road looking for the same thing.
+For families the buy a home-based upon schools, that can also mean when those kids graduate there will be another tenant down the road looking for the same thing.
 Buying in a higher-end school district will allow you to charge more in rent each month.